-Born in 1935 in New Jersey, Richard Kuklinski suffered a rough upbringing and committed his first murder as a teenager.
+Richard Kuklinski suffered a rough upbringing and committed his first murder as a teenager.
 He eventually found a living as a hitman for the Genovese, Gambino and DeCavalcante crime families, becoming known as "The Iceman" for his method of freezing victims to obscure their time of death.
-Following his incarceration in 1988, Kuklinski freely shared his experiences with interviewers and was featured in multiple HBO documentaries.
-He died in prison in 2006, at age 70.
+Following his incarceration in 1988, Kuklinski freely shared his experiences with interviewers and was featured in multiple documentaries.

 Richard Leonard Kuklinski was born on April 11, 1935, in Jersey City, New Jersey, the second of four children of Irish and Polish immigrants.
 His mother, Anna McNally, was a devout Catholic, and his father, Stanley, who worked on the railroad, was a violent alcoholic who beat him regularly; another son, Florian, reportedly died from such brutal punishment.

 Kuklinski said that he began killing cats as a child and graduated to his first murder as a teenager, beating to death a local bully and then disposing of the body by removing identifying markers.
 He later told a prison interviewer that this experience made him feel "empowered."

 Kuklinski, who dropped out of school in the eighth grade, soon showed little hesitation for killing anyone who angered him, from loudmouths who reminded him of his father to adversaries at the pool table, and sometimes did so for seemingly no reason at all.
 The west side of New York City became a testing ground for honing his "talents"; the police thought that bums were killing each other.